 • Onion and Garlic: You’ll give the onions and garlic a quick coarse chop and then your food processor will do the rest.

-• Tomatoes: I recommend using canned fire roasted diced tomatoes as well as a can of diced tomatoes with green chilies (for spice).
-You can use regular canned diced tomatoes, but the fire roasted tomatoes will give your salsa a rich, roasted tomato flavor.
+• Tomatoes: You’ll need two types of canned tomatoes: fire roasted diced tomatoes and diced tomatoes with green chilies (for spice).
+The fire roasted tomatoes give the salsa a rich, roasted tomato flavor.
 It is so good!

-• Sugar: Just a small pinch of sugar will balance out the acidity of the tomatoes.
+• Sugar: Just a small pinch of sugar balances out the acidity of the tomatoes.

-• Salt: Salt enhances the flavors of the other ingredients in your salsa.
+• Salt: Salt enhances all of the flavors.

 • Cumin: Ground cumin adds a subtle smoky flavor.